subquery/documentation/docs/academy/herocourse/module3.md

 </CodeGroup>
 ```

-#### Step 6: Generate the associated typescript
+#### Step 6: Generate the Associated Typescript

-Next, we will generate the associated typescript with the following command:
+Next, generate the associated typescript using the following command:

 <CodeGroup>